BrandonJohnGrenier/pattern-microstructure/README.md

 }
 ```

 The contract isn't expressive enough to report on both success and failure conditions in a consistent fashion.
-If a validation error were to occur within the create(), update() or delete() methods, errors would have to be propagated through a RuntimeException.
+If an error occurs within the create(), update() or delete() methods, communication about the error would have to be propagated via RuntimeException.

-The findById() and findByUsername() methods will return accounts if found, but the negative case is subjective - these methods could throw a RuntimeException to communicate that a result wasn't found, or return null as a convention.
+The findById() and findByUsername() methods return an account if found, but could otherwise throw a RuntimeException or return null by convention.

 A more expressive contract can provide a simple, consistent approach to handling success and error conditions: